-4.5.
+4.5.1.
+Objectives

+The objectives of the project are to define, implement and evaluate a mechanism of cooperation enforcement suitable in a MANET environment.
+In section 4.5.2 we give an overview of such mechanism describing how it has been designed, what are the problems that we faced during the design and how those problems have been addressed.
+Section 4.5.4 explains how we set up a real-life test bed that will allow us to evaluate the selected mechanism of cooperation enforcement as well as other critical aspects of the operations of a MANET such as the performances of different routing algorithms implementations.

+4.5.2.
 CORE Design and Implementation

-One of the objectives of the project is the implement of the CORE mechanism.
-In section 4.5 we give an overview of such mechanism describing how it has been designed, what are the problems that we faced during the design and how those problems have been addressed.
-Section 4.5.2 explains how we set up a real-life test bed that will allow us to evaluate the selected mechanism of cooperation enforcement as well as other critical aspects of the operations of a MANET such as the performances of different routing algorithms implementations.

-4.5.1.
-Overview